To apply for a Say Yes Syracuse scholarship, you must complete the following steps:

 You must apply and be eligible for financial aid at Say Yes colleges prior to every year you attend college.
 Please keep in mind that colleges may have different deadlines and forms to complete.
 All students must complete the FAFSA (Free Application for Federal Student Aid) and a New York State TAP (Tuition Assistance Program) application.

 Some private colleges, such as Syracuse University, also require that students complete a CSS Financial Aid Profile.
 Say Yes Tuition Scholarships are considered “last dollar scholarships” and can only be determined after a student has applied for financial aid at the college they are considering.

 3. Complete a Say Yes Student application

-When students know which college or university they will be attending, they must create an account in our system.
+When you know which college or university you will be attending, you must create an account in our system.

 Say Yes staff will then determine each student’s Say Yes Scholarship and ensure that the student is processed in time for the fall semester.
 Award disbursements (payments) are made after the start of fall and spring semesters and are paid directly to the college.